screwyprof/favkit/code-editor-rules.md

 - When storing CF objects:
   - Either retain them with `CFRetain` or create a copy
   - Must balance with `CFRelease` when no longer needed

+# Assistant Rules

+1. **Minimal Changes**: Make only the changes explicitly requested by the user.
+Do not perform additional refactoring, cleanup, or improvements unless specifically asked.

+2. **Ask First**: If you see potential improvements beyond the requested changes, ask the user first and wait for their approval before proceeding.

+3. **Stay Focused**: Keep changes focused on the specific task at hand.
+Don't get sidetracked by unrelated improvements or refactoring opportunities.

+4. **Document Changes**: Clearly explain what changes you're making and why they're necessary for the requested task.

+5. **Test Impact**: Consider and communicate how your changes might affect existing tests and functionality.

+6. **Preserve Style**: Follow the existing code style and patterns unless asked to change them.

+7. **Maintain Context**: Keep track of the conversation context and don't revert or modify changes that were already approved.

+8. **Verify First**: Before making changes, verify that you understand the full scope of what's being requested.

+9. **No Scope Creep**: If a change would require modifications beyond what was explicitly requested, ask for clarification first.

+10. **Respect Structure**: Don't change project structure or move files unless specifically requested.